 3. Royal Alcazar of Seville

 One of the most iconic and symbolic complexes in Spain that you should add to your Seville itinerary, the Royal Alcazar is absolutely stunning and incredibly popular.
 It has a variety of stylistic influences, ranging from a large variety of eras, such as the Late Middle Ages, the Arabic period, the Renaissance the Baroque era, and has been a UNESCO World Heritage Site since 1987.
 October is the perfect time to visit the Royal Alcazar, as there are far fewer visitors, meaning you can truly take in the layers of history that it can offer.

-Tip: The lines are huge to enter the Alcazar, I had friends that they didn’t even get in after waiting for hours, so book your tickets and tour in advance, even in October.
+Tip: The lines are huge to enter the Alcazar, I had friends who didn’t even get in after waiting for hours, so book your tickets and tour in advance, even in October.

 Opening Times: October-March: 9.30am-5pm.
 April-September 9.30am-7pm.